 Myth #1: My child is too big!

 There are many other seats on the market she would easily fit rear facing in, many (including this one) which run well under $200.
-Even a child in the 90th percentile can easily rear face past two years old.
+Even a child in the 90th percentile for height or weight can easily rear face past two years old.

 This not-so-little is in the 80th percentile for height at 39″ and 3 years old, and carries the majority of her height in her torso – bad news for outgrowing a car seat.
-But she is still comfortably rear facing in a Graco My Size 70, and you can see how much growing room she has (this seat allows rear facing until the child’s head is 1″ from the red adjustment handle).
+But she is still comfortably rear facing in a Graco My Size, and you can see how much growing room she has.
+This seat allows rear facing until the child’s head is 1″ from the red adjustment handle.

 Myth #2: My child’s legs are too long!